aurimasmb/worldclimatebath/meeting1.md

 ### 1. Introduction

+Showed video introducing Climate Interactive Negotiations Game : https://www.climateinteractive.org/programs/world-climate/

 ### 2. Budgeting / Materials

+#### Costs

-Uni catering is surprisingly expensive.
+Uni catering (coffee/tea/snacks trolley) is surprisingly expensive.

-Chem Eng has hot-water boiler.
-(Or another department)

-Mugs? byomug.
+We could borrow a hot-water boiler from Chem-Eng, or another department (ACE, etc.)

+Mugs / Cups?
+We could do BYOMug or figure out some kind of biodegradable / recyclable option?

-Sonya can do free printing.
+Sonia can do free printing of materials.

 Other materials collected for free as needed.

+So the only costs remaining are likely to be just food.

+Because the event is long, and starts around lunch time it would be good to buy lunch for everyone.
+Pizza?

 Estimated Costs:
    * Food: Total: £200
       * Pizza: £5 / person
       * General Snacks £1 / person

+**Summary: we'll need about £200 for food and drink for the event.
+We don't have any other expenses we can think of.**

+Todo: **put together some way for people to claim which materials they will bring**

+#### Funding

+We should each ask around for funding sources.

+We should have a single point person responsible for securing funding.
+(Suggestion was Maya.)

 Funding Sources:
    * COP21 Working group?
 Staff donations?
    * Ask Aurelie?
    * Ask Paul Shepherd
    * Ask Pete Phelps (Head of Estates)
    * Science in Policy group

-**put together some way for people to claim which materials they will bring**

 ### 3. Publicity